15 Oct Charleston Breast Reconstruction

 We’ll continue our featured posts detailing the plastic surgery options available to women who have had a mastectomy, in honor of Breast Cancer Awareness month.
 We wanted to shine a light on the types of procedures available for women who are interested in using surgery options available to reconstruct one or both breasts with natural and beautiful results.
 In this post, we’ll focus on the difference between immediate and delayed breast reconstruction methods.

 Upon consultation, Dr. O’Neill will walk you through each type of breast reconstruction that he performs and will answer any questions you may have.

 Immediate Breast Reconstruction refers to a procedure that is performed directly after a mastectomy occurs.
 A surgeon and Dr. O’Neill work in conjunction with one another during the dual procedure.
 Benefits of this surgery include; the possibility of fewer scars, fewer potential future surgeries, and the possibility of waking up with reconstructed breast(s).

-A number if women feel the need to complete their cancer treatments prior to having breast reconstruction surgery.
+A number of women feel the need to complete their cancer treatments prior to having breast reconstruction surgery.
 This, unless otherwise noted medically, is a preferential choice.
 A few reasons for delaying the reconstruction procedure may be;

-- Due to post-mastectomy chemotherapy or radiation treatments, your doctor or surgeon may opt to delay the reconstruction procedure to limit potential for complications.
+- Due to post-mastectomy chemotherapy or radiation treatments, your doctor or surgeon may opt to delay the reconstruction procedure to limit the potential for complications.